- Posted May 2, 2014 by

 Industries that racially discriminate to block Blacks' success

-Representation of Blacks in specific fields lags severely behind the general percentage of the general population.
-Although yes, many Blacks in America were raised by self-made accomplished men and woman or in middle to upper class upbringings, it’s not the issue of that many African Americans were raised in well-off lifestyles but whether how the actual gap is distributed compared to other groups.
+Representation of Blacks in specific fields lag severely behind the general percentage of the general population.
+Although yes, many Blacks in America were raised by self-made accomplished men and women or in middle to upper class upbringings, it’s not the issue that many African Americans were raised in well-off lifestyles but whether how the actual gap is distributed compared to other groups.
 Indeed, fields such as Law, Medicine, and Business are just some staple fields very familiar to the African American community, and many Black parents across the nation raised their children with a high-standard lifestyle for their children from these very professions- but as mentioned previously it’s not about what is and was but the progression.

 It’s not just about the actual successes and accomplishments, but instead about the progression.
 The hard work, successes and accomplishments are not just pieces to the past but rather a continuance.
 Part of the road to even more progress is working with hiring managers, to make certain they aren’t just hiring race and color in place of the right person.

 Hiring managers should just hire the best qualified you say (and that’s even if you really believe it and not just saying it for the sake of being politically correct) but yes they should but they don’t nor do they have to.
 Hiring managers not having experience being around Black people may only be part of the problem which moves them in the direction of only hiring the familiar, and this practice has the power to hinder a specific group from being hired due to lack of faith in their abilities held by the opposing racial group.